PrzemekWolw/project4toolkit/README.md

 The tool supports the creation of new LOD meshes or the exportation of LOD meshes contained within .wdb libraries with proper matching to the LOD0 model it corresponds to.

 ## Requirements
+Tell Windows that the p4tk.exe is not a virus, it isnt, you can scan it if you want.

 Python 3.10

 pip install bpy